How many gb does wifi security camera use

 • Additional Features: Some WiFi security cameras come with extra features like audio recording, remote access, and cloud storage.
 These features typically require additional data usage.

-See also Best picture wifi security camera
+See also Will a security camera see through

 Estimating Data Usage